-It’s just four short years since we launched BIDBase.
+It’s just five short years since we launched BIDBase.
 By ‘we’ I mean myself and my former colleague Sarah Rennie.
 We both worked consultancy part-time at Colmore BID in Birmingham, and had in fact just helped Colmore through their first renewal ballot to a magnificent result.
 Sarah in particular had a torrid time with the BID’s database system.
 We had all shared some of that pain, up to and including the BID’s Executive Director, but Sarah had felt the brunt of it in the months leading up to ballot and the pressured weeks of the ballot itself.
 I suggested that TWF might be able to come up with something better, and something that might be better for other BIDs too.
 That wasn’t completely left-field for me; I had built a database system in the ‘noughties’ for the UK road safety industry (UK-MoRSE) which had been well-supported by UK local authorities.

 I took an early version of BIDBase to an industry event in Bristol in 2016 and showed it to a few people on my laptop, to encouraging noises from BID managers and other industry folk.